Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Results

 In Figure \ref{fig:chi2_real_space} we show the reduced $\chi^2$, maximum percent deviation, and median percent deviation for the configuration space model fits to the $m_r<23$ galaxy sample for four scale cuts ranging from $r_{\rm min}=4 \ {\rm Mpc}/h$ to $r_{\rm min}=12 \ {\rm Mpc}/h.$ Similar to the Fourier space results, the configuration space fiducial model fits have significantly lower reduced $\chi^2$ than those of the two and three parameter models across all scale cuts.
 However, unlike in Fourier space, the two and three parameter models yield comparable reduced $\chi^2$ statistics across all scale cuts when fitting this galaxy sample in configuration space.
 The configuration space fits also tend to have smaller reduced $\chi^2$ values than the Fourier space fits for the same galaxy sample.
 In particular, the reduced $\chi^2$ of the configuration space fiducial model fits is consistent with unity for all scale cuts analyzed.

 Similarly, the fiducial model demonstrates increased performance over the two and three parameter models when evaluated using the maximum and median percent deviation statistics.
 In particular, the configuration space fiducial model fits for the $m_r<23$ galaxy sample have maximum percent deviation below 0.15\% and median percent deviation below 0.05\% across all scale cuts.
 The maximum percent deviation of the two and three parameter models ranges from over 0.2\% to 1\%.
 We also find that the maximum percent deviation of the 2-parameter model fits is approximately less than or equal to that of the 3-parameter model fits at all except the most aggressive scale cut ($r_{\rm min}=4 \ {\rm Mpc}/h)$.
-This is consistent with the observation that the 3-parameter model provides a poorer fit to the large scale configuration space measurements in order to more accurately fit the data points between 10 and 20 ${\rm Mpc}/h$ which have tighter error bars as shown in the bottom panels of Figure \ref{fig:ratio_fits_real}.
+This is consistent with the observation that the 3-parameter model provides a poorer fit to the large scale configuration space measurements in order to fit the data points between 10 and 20 ${\rm Mpc}/h$ which have tighter error bars as shown in the bottom panels of Figure \ref{fig:ratio_fits_real}.
+The 3-parameter model's inability to simultaneously describe both large and small scale information is a consequence of the fact that the non-linear PT terms can have an $\approx0.5\%$ contribution in the linear regime as discussed in Appendix \ref{Appendix:linear_bias}.

 In Figure \ref{fig:real_triangle} we plot the bias parameter posteriors derived from the chains of the configuration space fiducial model fits for the $m_r<23$ galaxy sample at three scale cuts.
 As in Fourier space, we find that the marginalized posterior of $b_s$ is bimodal when assuming conservative scale cuts.
 This bimodality disappears with the addition of more small scale information; however, unlike the Fourier space results, the configuration space fiducial model fits favor the mode corresponding to negative values of $b_s$.
 As discussed in \S\ref{sec:bimod} this bimodality is a result of cancellations between the non-linear terms in our fiducial model for various combinations of bias parameters at large scales.